 Then, in perhaps the ultimate expression of indulgence you could slide into the Aston Martin One-77.
 Let’s let the numbers do the talking: only 77 to be made, 750-bhp, 7.3 litre, V12 and a cool £1.2 million (or $1.5-2 million) sticker.
 Running costs are likely to be high; to just replace a tyre may cost the same as many economical small estates.

 There are convincing arguments on both sides.
 The green camp would cite that the environmental concerns alone are reason enough for eco friendliness to drive design and choice.
 The enthusiast would counter that with stricter emissions regulations and high fuel prices the performance car is also making strides in environmental consciousness.
 Take the new Mustang which has a 305-bhp V6.
 It maintains the muscle car feel, and it gets a respectable 31 mpg thanks to better valve operation and timing adjustments.

 Even though green technology can be found trickling down to many conventional models, very few drivers want to go puttering along at a snail’s pace.
 Performance matters to everyone.
 But where do you draw the line?
-For the time being it appears that there are still choices, but that could change fast.
+For the time being it appears that there are still choices, especially as more companies come on board with eco-friendly cars.
 Hopefully the technological advancements will reach the point where someday we can grip the wheel of a muscular machine that goes fast and far on only a few drops of fuel.
 We can certainly dream.